cloudyan/spec/docs/coding-style/javascript/jquery.md

 // by Stefan Gabos

 // remember to change every instance of "pluginName" to the name of your plugin!
-(function($) {
+(function ($) {
   // here we go!
-    $.pluginName = function(element, options) {
+  $.pluginName = function (element, options) {
     // plugin's default options
     // this is private property and is  accessible only from inside the plugin var defaults = {
       foo: 'bar',

       // if your plugin is event-driven, you may provide callback capabilities
       // for its events. execute these functions before or after events of your
       // plugin, so that users may customize those particular events without
       // changing the plugin's code
-            onFoo: function() {}
+      onFoo: function () {},

-        }
+    };

     // to avoid confusions, use "plugin" to reference the
     // current instance of the object
     var plugin = this;

     // this will hold the merged default, and user-provided options
     // plugin's properties will be available through this object like:
     // plugin.settings.propertyName from inside the plugin or
     // element.data('pluginName').settings.propertyName from outside the plugin,
     // where "element" is the element the plugin is attached to;
-        plugin.settings = {}
+    plugin.settings = {};

     var $element = $(element), // reference to the jQuery version of DOM element element = element; // reference to the actual DOM element

-        // the "constructor" method that gets called when the object is created plugin.init = function() {
+    // the "constructor" method that gets called when the object is created plugin.init = function () {
       // the plugin's final properties are the merged default and
       // user-provided options (if any)
       plugin.settings = $.extend({}, defaults, options);

       // code goes here

-        }
+    };

     // public methods
     // these methods can be called like:
     // plugin.methodName(arg1, arg2, ... argn) from inside the plugin or
     // element.data('pluginName').publicMethod(arg1, arg2, ... argn) from outside
     // the plugin, where "element" is the element the plugin is attached to;

-        // a public method. for demonstration purposes only - remove it! plugin.foo_public_method = function() {
+    // a public method. for demonstration purposes only - remove it! plugin.foo_public_method = function () {
       // code goes here

-        }
+    };

     // private methods
     // these methods can be called only from inside the plugin like:
     // methodName(arg1, arg2, ... argn)

-        // a private method. for demonstration purposes only - remove it! var foo_private_method = function() {
+    // a private method. for demonstration purposes only - remove it! var foo_private_method = function () {
       // code goes here

-        }
+    };

     // fire up the plugin!
     // call the "constructor" method
     plugin.init();

-    }
+  };

   // add the plugin to the jQuery.fn object
-    $.fn.pluginName = function(options) {
+  $.fn.pluginName = function (options) {

-        // iterate through the DOM elements we are attaching the plugin to return this.each(function() {
+    // iterate through the DOM elements we are attaching the plugin to return this.each(function () {
       // if plugin has not already been attached to the element if (undefined == $(this).data('pluginName')) {
         // create a new instance of the plugin
         // pass the DOM element and the user-provided options as arguments var plugin = new $.pluginName(this, options);

         // in the jQuery version of the element
         // store a reference to the plugin object
         // you can later access the plugin and its methods and properties like
         // element.data('pluginName').publicMethod(arg1, arg2, ... argn) or
         // element.data('pluginName').settings.propertyName
         $(this).data('pluginName', plugin);
       }
     });

-    }
+  };
 })(jQuery);
 ```